buildbot/buildbot/master/docs/developer/secrets.rst

     text = Interpolate("some text and %(secret:foo)s")

 Secret keys are replaced in a string by the secret value using the class Interpolate and the keyword secret.
-The secret is searched across the provider defined in the master configuration.
+The secret is searched across the providers defined in the master configuration.

 Secret Obfuscation